 Legal Scholarship Blog - This is a good source for what's hot in the legal field.
 It collects law-related calls for papers, conferences, and workshops.

 Split Circuits – A blog dedicated to tracking developments concerning splits among the federal circuit courts.
+(This blog is temporarily not updated since September 2013.)

 Out of the Jungle – Thoughts on the present and future of legal information, legal research, and legal education, written by law librarians.
 Very nice checklist for writing articles in the post on “Law Review Writing Time” ( August 13, 2006)